dikortis/LetsTalkETC/Episodes/Episode_9.md

 **Carlo Vicari:**
-right okay I see I
+right I see
-see what you're saying now because the web server I'm have a wait you have a way to turn it off yeah there's no turning it off okay gotcha gotcha oh so also this is another kind of a thread derailment I guess but uh so this is a shout out to my older sister sister
+what you're saying now because the web server I'm have a wait you have a way to turn it off yeah there's no turning it off okay gotcha gotcha so also this is another kind of a thread derailment I guess but so this is a shout out to my older sister sister
 Cheryl and she had a suggestion for the show which was to also ask kind of what